 The procedure and organization of the juvenile court system is different from the adult system.
-After committing an offense, juveniles are detained rather than arrested.
-Next, a petition is drawn up which outlines the jurisdiction authority of the juvenile court over the offense and detained individuals, gives notice for the reason for the court appearance, serves as notice to the minor's family, and also is the official charging document.
+For example, after committing an offense, juveniles are "detained" rather than arrested.
+Next, a petition is drawn up which is the official charging document.
+This petition outlines the jurisdiction authority of the juvenile court over the offense and detained individuals, gives notice for the reason for the court appearance, and serves as notice to the minor's family.

-Once in court, the juvenile case is adjudicated, and a disposition is handed down.
+Once in court, the juvenile case is adjudicated and a disposition is handed down.
 Records from juvenile courts are sealed documents, unlike adult records which are accessible by anyone under the Freedom of Information Act.
-Like diversion, this measure is designed to protect the juvenile so that one mistake does not follow the juvenile for life.
-Juvenile records may also be expunged upon the juvenile's eighteenth birthday provided the juvenile has met certain conditions, such as good behavior.
+Like diversion, this measure is designed to protect the juvenile so that one mistake doesn't follow them for life.
+Juvenile records may also be expunged upon the juvenile's eighteenth birthday provided they've met certain conditions, such as good behavior.
 Juvenile court procedure is also far less formal than adult court procedure.

 The organization model varies state by state, and some states, for example, Alabama, allow each county and city jurisdiction to decide which is the best method of organization.
 Where the juvenile court sits has profound implications for the juvenile process.

 Get Legal Help Understanding the Juvenile Court Procedure

 Although the juvenile justice system is generally more lenient than the adult criminal justice system a conviction can still have a profound impact on your child's life.
 Get in touch with a local criminal defense attorney who can help guide you and your child through the process, protect your child's rights and ensure that the most effective defenses are presented.